matias-vazquez/SistemasDigitales/LSD09/README.md

 ## Lab procedure

-1. Write in VHDL the initialization sequence for the LCD display following the requirements from the pre-lab work.
+1. Write in VHDL the initialization sequence for the LCD display following the requirements from the pre-lab work using Finite State Machines.

-2. Write in VHDL LCD write code to display the team members' first name on each line of the LCD display.
+2. Write in VHDL LCD write code to display the team members' first name on each line of the LCD display using Finite State Machines.

 ## Deliverables
 The design and implementation process should be documented in the technical report, along with the full VHDL code and a demonstration video (3 minutes maximum).
 Your report must include the following sections: